watertap-org/getinfo/README.md

 - What processor architecture?
 - What other Python packages are installed?
 What versions?

+**getinfo** makes this process easier, by:

+- Automating the collection of information (as opposed to the maintainer having to provide the commands to run, and the user having to run them)
+- Collating the output in a standardized text format, so that e.g. outputs from different environments can be compared (or even `diff`ed) directly

 ## How do I use getinfo?

 1. Download `getinfo.py` from the following link: https://github.com/watertap-org/getinfo/raw/main/getinfo.py